-Earn your official Junior Suffragist badge.
-Download the Belmont Paul Women’s Equality National Monument Junior Suffragist Booklet or pick up a copy at the site.
+Pick up the Belmont-Paul Women's Equality National Monument Junior Suffragist Booklet when you visit and earn your official Junior Suffragist badge.
 The questions, puzzles, and other activities may be completed while you explore the museum exhibits.

 Can't visit the museum in person?
 You can still take the Junior Suffragist pledge and create your own Junior Suffragist badge.
 Visit the Virtual Junior Suffragist Scavenger Hunt page to learn more.

 Junior Girl Scouts working on the Inside Government badge can learn about the process of amending the Constitution, the importance of voting, and methods that citizens can use to work for change when visiting the Belmont Paul Women’s Equality National Monument.